LeCadavrExquis/Dokumed/PROJECT_app.md

 - `MedicalRecordListScreen`: Screen for viewing and filtering records
 - `StatisticsScreen`: Screen for viewing statistics and insights
 - `StatisticsChart`: Component for rendering different chart types
-- `ProfileScreen`: Screen for managing user profile information (New)
+- `ProfileScreen`: Screen for displaying user profile information and providing navigation to `ProfileEditScreen`, `MedicationReminderScreen`, and `CloudSyncScreen`.
+- `ProfileEditScreen`: Screen for editing general user profile information (New).
+- `MedicationReminderScreen`: Screen for managing medication reminder settings (New).
+- `CloudSyncScreen`: Screen for managing WebDAV cloud synchronization settings (New).
 - `PinScreen`: Screen for PIN authentication.
 - `OnboardingScreen`: Multi-step screen for first-time user setup (New).